lamorasjr/jornada-data-engineering/readme.md

 ## About this project
 This repository stores my study notes from the Joranada de Dados video classes and tracks my progress on the Data Engineering roadmap.

+The main repository of this course can be accessed here: https://github.com/lvgalvao/data-engineering-roadmap.git

 ## Roadmap tracking
 - [ ] 01 - Bootcamp: Python
 - [ ] 02 - Bootcamp: SQL